DariusNetX/BagBrain-Dashboard/replit.md

-✓ Expanded button sizes to minimum 4rem height (5rem on desktop) for easier selection ✓ Added hover and active scale animations for better user feedback ✓ Improved container width and padding for optimal reading experience
+✓ Expanded button sizes to minimum 4rem height (5rem on desktop) for easier selection ✓ Added hover and active scale animations for better user feedback ✓ Improved container width and padding for optimal reading experience ✓ Expanded IQ Test from 7 to 10 questions with new crypto-themed content ✓ Added questions about FOMO management, market crashes, and meme culture ✓ Maintained consistent scoring system and BagBrain personality throughout